learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 # State your observations here
 ```

+### Check Linearity Assumptions

-### Build joint plots to check for the linearity assumption between predictors and target variable
+Build joint plots to check for the linearity assumption between predictors and target variable

 Let's use a slightly more advanced plotting technique in seaborn that uses scatter plots, distributions, kde and simple regression line - all in a single go.
 Its called a `jointplot`.
 [Here is the official doc. for this method](https://seaborn.pydata.org/generated/seaborn.jointplot.html).